mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user opens a table containing columns with a multi-column foreign key constraint applied.
   - The indicator, in this case, looks similar to the single-column one.
 However, the user will understand that the foreign key constraints reference the same table.
     - The user can tell that a referenced table is the same because they share the same color.
 The system could use other UI elements instead of color.
-Still, the idea is to create a visual distinction that can be easily scanned.
+Still, the idea is to create a visual distinction that users can scan easily.

 ## Scenario 4: User Sees a Preview of the Linked Record in a Column With a Foreign Key Constraint Applied